spinagon/llm-horde/README.md

 First [Register an account](https://aihorde.net/register) which will generate for you an API key.
 Store that key somewhere.

  - If you do not want to register, you can use '0000000000' as api_key to connect anonymously.
+If you don't set your key, it will be used automatically.
 However anonymous accounts have the lowest priority when there's too many concurrent requests!
  - To increase your priority you will need a unique API key and then to increase your Kudos.
 [Read how Kudos are working](https://dbzer0.com/blog/the-kudos-based-economy-for-the-koboldai-horde/).

 You can set that as an environment variable called `AIHORDE_KEY`, or add it to the `llm` set of saved keys using: